Florida Guardianship Lawyers

 What is Guardianship?

 Guardianship is a court-supervised legal relationship where a guardian is appointed to make personal and/or financial decisions for another person, known as the ward.
+This applies to minors or adults who, due to incapacity or disability, cannot manage their affairs.

 Relevant statutes: Fla.
-Stat. §§744.101-744.534.
+Stat. §§744.101–744.534

-Guardianship For Adults
+For Impaired Adults

 When an adult’s ability to make sound decisions is significantly impaired, the court can transfer certain rights and responsibilities to a guardian.
 Guardianship is only established when no less restrictive alternative (such as a power of attorney or health care proxy) is appropriate.